 Guidelines for typesetting your manuscript

-- If possible, use Microsoft Word and the publisher's style file.
+- When preparing manuscripts, we suggest that you use manuscript samples that meet publisher's requirements.
 If a journal accepts manuscripts in ТеХ format, the respective style file and guidelines can be found here.
 Otherwise please use DOC or RTF formats.

 - File names should be in Latin characters without spaces.
 Do not use long names.